abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 We can also look at work in terms of something that is enjoyable.
 In the English language, the word *work* doesn’t have the connotation of being enjoyable.
-However, in Thai, the same word that one uses for *work* is also used to mean *festival.* If it’s a festival, it’s an opportunity to get together and have a good time.
+However, in Thai, the same word that one uses for *work* is also used to mean *festival*.
+If it’s a festival, it’s an opportunity to get together and have a good time.
 This creates a completely different perception than drudgery.
 It is interesting seeing how many connotations we bring to words.
 Certainly it’s the perception we have of work and